-The City has prepared a five year renewal program developed in accordance with relevant standards.
 The plan will be reviewed following full analysis of the stormwater drainage inventory and condition data.
 Usually renewal works are undertaken where assets have suffered damage, often by tree roots infiltration or crushed by vehicles, or at identified flooding locations to provide increased hydraulic capacity.